-Product Design is a very exciting and interesting subject to study.
-It can lead you into a wide range of interesting and worthwhile careers such as Engineering, Teaching, Architecture, TV and Film, Set Design, Graphic Design, Model Making, Packaging, Printing, and Industrial Design.
+Product Design is a very exciting and interesting subject to study and one that can lead you into a wide range of worthwhile careers.

 So what is Product Design?

 One definition is "the process of creating a new product to be sold by a business to its customers"